German art curator kidnapped in Iraq | DW | 21.07.2020

 Rights activist and art curator Hella Mewis was kidnapped outside her office in Baghdad by unidentified men.
-The abduction is the latest in a series of abductions of anti-government activists.
+The incident is the latest in a series of abductions of anti-government activists.

 A German national was kidnapped on Monday night by unidentified militants in the Iraqi capital Baghdad, rights activists said.